 eattle hardcore metal-heads Coffin Break made their mark on America in the late 1980s and early 1990s.
 They shied away from the grunge trend of the Northwest, instead drawing their inspiration from Punk.
 'C/Z Records' proved to be their biggest supporters, issuing three of their albums and reissuing their first two albums as a single disc.
-The band issued their first two albums, Psychosis and Rupture in 1989, featuring David Brooks (drums), Peter Litwin (guitar/vocals) and Rob Skinner (bass/vocals).
-The albums did well enough to earn them acontract with Epitaph to release their follow-ups of, Crawl (1991) and Thirteen (1992).
-Simultaneously, 'C/Z Records' released a singles and outtakes collection titled, No Sleep 'til the Stardust Motel, but after this the band suddenly announced it's break up in 1994.
+The band issued their first two albums, Psychosis and Rupture in 1989 and a previous live EP Noise Patch b/w Boxes 'N Boxes/ Obsession all featuring David Brooks (drums), Peter Litwin (guitar/vocals) and Rob Skinner (bass/vocals).
+The albums did well enough to earn them a contract with 'Epitaph' to release their follow-ups of, Crawl (1991) and Thirteen (1992); the final album featuring Jeff Lorien on guitar.
+Simultaneously, 'C/Z Records' released a singles and outtakes collection titled, No Sleep 'til the Stardust Motel (1991).
+The band suddenly announced it's break up in 1994.

 Rob Skinner went to form Popsickle with members of the Gits and Alcohol Funnycar.
 Popsickle released two records on Seattle's 'C/Z Records'.
 Skinner also played live and recorded with Jack Endino's Earthworm.

 David Brooks went on to play drums in The RC5, The Bratz, and Big Grizzly.